Louis V of Hesse-Darmstadt: Biography

 In 1604 he inherited a part of Hessen-Marburg after the death of Louis IV of Hesse-Marburg who was childless.
 The other half went to Maurice of Hesse-Kassel (or Hesse-Cassel), but since Maurice was a Calvinist, Ludwig claimed a right on the whole of Hesse-Marburg.
 Lutheran professors of the University of Marburg who refused to convert to Calvinism founded in 1607 the University of Gießen which was named Ludoviciana.

 This led to a conflict during the Thirty Years' War, between Louis V, who stood on the side of the Emperor, and Maurice, who was on the side of the Protestants.
 Hesse-Darmstadt suffered severely from the ravages from the Swedes during the conflict.

 The Landgrave died in 1626 and he was succeeded by George II, Landgrave of Hesse-Darmstadt.

 In 1722, Johann Georg Liebknecht, an astronomer at the University of Gießen, named a star, which he thought was a planet, Sidus Ludoviciana after Ludwig V.

 Issue

-Louis V married Magdalene of Brandenburg, daughter of John George, Elector of Brandenburg by his third wife, Elisabeth of Anhalt-Zerbst.
+Louis V married Magdalene of Brandenburg, daughter of John George, Elector of Brandenburg and his third wife, Elisabeth of Anhalt-Zerbst.
 They had issue: